 And because the business is mostly an evening business people buy all the snacks before nightfall.
 In the fried yam and potato business in Nigeria, you can open for just 2 – 3 hours and make up to #5,000 – #15,000 as profits.
 This makes the business a profitable business in Nigeria, especially for Nigerian women (the stay at homes mums and the likes), and because the blog is mostly about businesses and how Nigerian youths can be successful.

-Today, we will be talking about how you can start fried yam and potato business in Nigeria whether in from of your house or at popular bus-stops in Nigeria and make profits in due time.
+Today, we will be talking about how you can start the fried yam and potato business in Nigeria whether in from of your house or at popular bus stops in Nigeria and make profits in due time.
 So without wasting much of our time let’s go into this straight away.

 Capital to Start Fried Yam and Potato Business